Unveiling the CP-odd Higgs in a Generalized 2HDM at a Muon Collider: Acknowledgement

 \section{Acknowledgement}

 NG is thankful to IISc for financial support from the IOE postdoctoral fellowship.
 ND and NG thank Dr. Tousik Samui for the creative discussion.
-The authors would like to thank Prof. Dilip Kumar Ghosh and Prof. Sunanda Banerjee for useful discussions.
+The authors would like to thank Prof. Dilip Kumar Ghosh and Prof. Sunanda Banerjee for their useful discussions.
+ND would like to thank Prof. Anindya Datta for useful comments.
 NG would also like to acknowledge Dr. Jayita Lahiri for informative conversations.
-ND is funded by CSIR, Government of India, under the NET SRF fellowship scheme with Award file No.09/080(1187)/2021-EMR-I.
+ND is funded by CSIR, Government of India, under the NET SRF fellowship scheme with Award file No. 09/080(1187)/2021-EMR-I.